dylang/npm-check/README.md

 ### Features

-* *Interactive Update* means less typing.
-* Scoped packages support for the modern npm user.
-* Works with public and private registries.
-* Won't query npm registry for packages with `private: true`.
+* Tells you what's out of date.
+* Provides a link to the package's documentation so you can decide if you want the update.
-* Kindly informs you if a dependency is not being used.
+* Kindly informs you if a dependency is not being used in your code.
+* Works on your globally installed packages too, via `-g`.
+* **Interactive Update** for less typing and fewer typos, via `-u`.
+* Supports public and private [@scoped/packages](https://docs.npmjs.com/getting-started/scoped-packages).
+* Supports ES6-style [`import from`](http://exploringjs.com/es6/ch_modules.html) syntax.
+* Upgrades your modules using your installed version of npm, including the new `npm@3`, so dependencies go where you expect them.
+* Works the public registry, [private registries](https://www.npmjs.com/onsite), and [Sinopia](https://github.com/rlidwka/sinopia).
+* Avoids querying npm registries for packages with `private: true` in their package.json.
 * Emoji in a command-line app, because command-line apps can be fun too.